AdobeDocs/experience-manager-core-components.en/help/components/teaser.md

 |v2|-|Compatible|Compatible|
 | [v1](v1/teaser.md) |Compatible |Compatible | Compatible|

+## Next Generation Dynamic Media Support {#next-gen-dm}

+The Teaser Component (as of [release 2.23.2](/help/versions.md)) supports Next Generation Dynamic Media remote assets.

+[Once configured,](/help/developing/remote-assets.md) you can select assets from a remote Next Generation Dynamic Media service for your teaser component.

 ## Sample Component Output {#sample-component-output}

 To experience the Teaser Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](https://adobe.com/go/aem_cmp_library_teaser).